CompOmics/molcraft/docs/tutorials/featurizer_tutorial.rst

 1.2 - Descriptors (**descriptors.py**)
 --------------------------------------
 A descriptor is similar to a feature, but instead of computing an atom or a bond feature, it computes a molecule feature.
-For instance, `descriptors.MolTPSA` encodes total polar surface are of the molecule.
-Adding descriptors such as `descriptors.MolTPSA` to the list of descriptors (see below) results in context features encoding useful information about the molecule.
-This information can later be embedded in the molecular graph via `layers.NodeEmbedding`.
+For instance, `descriptors.TotalPolarSurfaceArea` encodes total polar surface are of the molecule.
+Adding descriptors such as `descriptors.TotalPolarSurfaceArea` to the list of descriptors (see below) results in context features encoding useful information about the molecule.
+This information can later be embedded in the super node of the molecular graph via `layers.NodeEmbedding`.

 1.3 - Featurizers (**featurizers.py**)
 --------------------------------------